marianne-guilbard/marianne-cv/README.md

 ## 🧬 About Me
 <p align="justify">
 Passionate about cancer biology, I am particularly drawn to exploring the phenotypic plasticity of tumor cells, including processes such as migration, metastasis, and epithelial–mesenchymal transition.
 More broadly, I am interested in research that bridges fundamental mechanisms with translational perspectives to advance our understanding of cancer progression.
+I am currently looking for postdoctoral opportunities to broaden my research experience, take on new scientific challenges, and collaborate with inspiring teams.
 </p>

 ---